Our mission is to enrich lives through the visual arts. To learn more about the Museum’s mission, view our strategic

 The Waterford Crystal Chandelier, one of two Chihuly Waterford Crystal Chandeliers in the world, is comprised of 203 individual blown lead crystal parts, each etched by Waterford artisans.
 The Chandelier is 9 feet, 7 inches in height, 5 feet, 5 inches in diameter, and weighs 2,000 pounds.
 It is mounted in the Noble Theater lobby.
 It may be viewed from the ground floor or from the mezzanine, which overlooks the theater lobby.

-The Roof Terrace is open seasonally to the public during Museum hours.
-On Thursday evenings (May–October) 5-9 pm, the Roof Terrace hosts live music, light bites, and a full bar as part of the Museum’s regularly scheduled Art After 5 event.
-The Roof Terrace is a gathering place for downtown workers, adventurous suburbanites, pre-concert and filmgoers, and the art crowd.
+The Roof Terrace is open to the public seasonally during Museum hours.
+On Thursdays from 5-9 pm, May through October, the Roof Terrace hosts live music, light bites, and a full bar as part of the Museum’s regularly scheduled Art After 5 events.
+The Terrace is a gathering place for downtown workers, adventurous suburbanites, pre-concert and filmgoers, and the art crowd.
 Located atop the three-story Donald W. Reynolds Visual Arts Center, the Roof Terrace offers a spectacular view of downtown Oklahoma City.
-Thursday evening admission is $5 after 5 pm and always FREE FOR MEMBERS.
+Thursday evening admission is $5 after 5 pm and always free for members.